apache/incubator-retired-slider/slider-assembly/src/main/bash/README.md

 ---------

 * slider_destroy will do the following
-  1. Freeze the slider application based on provided name
+  1. Stop the slider application based on provided name
   2. Destory the slider application based on provided name

 * The following args are required